Pilning railway station: Description

 Pilning railway station is located in the Pilning area of South Gloucestershire, 2 mi north of the Bristol conurbation.
 The surrounding area is primarily farmland, with the village itself some 0.75 mi further west.
 The station is on the South Wales Main Line between Bristol Parkway and Newport (South Wales), 9 mi 42 chain from Bristol Temple Meads and 116 mi 51 chain from London Paddington via Bristol Parkway.
 West of Pilning, the railway descends into a cutting and then into the Severn Tunnel, emerging in Wales at Severn Tunnel Junction, 6 mi 76 chain away.
 The next station to the east is Patchway, 3 mi 46 chain distant.
 The station sits on an embankment, with a bridge over the road east of the station and over an irrigation channel at the west.

 The railway through Pilning has three tracks: from north to south these are the Up Tunnel towards Bristol; the Down Tunnel towards Wales; and then the Down Pilning Loop, also towards Wales.
 A fourth track, the Up Pilning Loop, ends just west of the station.
 All three tracks through the station are unidirectional.
 The two Tunnel lines have a 90 mph speed limit, while the loop has a speed limit of 40 mph.
 The line is electrified using overhead wires.
 Despite there being three tracks, Pilning only has a single platform in use, Platform 1, on the north side of the line.
 This is 120 m long and serves trains towards Bristol.
 The old down platform, Platform 2, sits between the Down Tunnel and Down Pilning Loop, but is no longer accessible to the public.
 It is 121 m long.
 There is an old brick station building on Platform 1 but it is not in railway use.
 Infrastructure owner Network Rail has a compound at the station.

 Facilities at Pilning are extremely basic: the platform, which is covered by CCTV, has a bus stop-style shelter on it but no seats.
 Customer help points on the platform and timetable boards provide service information, but there are no facilities for buying tickets.
-There is a free car park with 10 spaces and four bicycle stands, and also a payphone.
+The car park is permanently closed as of 2024 and newly installed locked gates prevent access to the site other than on foot or cycle, for which there are four stands.
+The payphone has also now been removed.
 Access is via a long ramp from the main road.

-Pilning is consistently one of the least-used stations in Britain, recording less than 50 annual passengers several times between 1997 and 2015.
+Pilning is consistently one of the least-used stations in Britain, recording fewer than 50 annual passengers several times between 1997 and 2015.
 Numbers have since increased by a factor of ten, thanks in part to campaigns by the Pilning Station Group; however as of 2017/18 it is still the 35th least used station of the 2,559 in Britain.